 Active birthing sessions

-Nicky and Katie have taught antenatal classes for many years and here at Winchester sports and spine they are able to offer individual active birthing sessions for you and your birthing partner, which can be tailored to each individual needs such as how am I going to give birth with this pelvic pain or back pain.
+Nicky has taught antenatal classes for many years and here at Winchester sports and spine is able to offer individual active birthing sessions for you and your birthing partner, which can be tailored to each individual needs such as how am I going to give birth with this pelvic pain or back pain.
 Some women come for just an active birthing session to find out more information on breathing, labouring, positioning, relaxation techniques, massage and use of birthing balls.
-If you need more information just call the clinic and Nicky and Katie would be happy to discuss your needs.
+If you need more information just call the clinic and Nicky would be happy to discuss your needs.

 Post-natally you may develop some musculoskeletal problems which can be addressed such as: